 It is well-known that you can only treat what you know.
 Patient care always begins with a diagnosis – its importance is immense.
 Modern diagnostics are pivotal for early detection of diseases and targeted treatments, for example in infection-related conditions such as sepsis.
 Often called blood poisoning, sepsis is a leading cause of death in newborns.
 With Elecsys IL-6, the world’s first immunoassay for the diagnosis of sepsis in newborns, we are setting a new standard in the fight against this severe condition.

 Early diagnosis and treatment monitoring are also crucial for neurological diseases.
 In 2023, Roche made significant progress in this area.
 For example, our Elecsys NfL test obtained ‘Breakthrough Device Designation’ from the FDA.
 This minimally invasive test helps to detect disease activity in certain forms of multiple sclerosis and could therefore support better disease management.

 We also launched the navify Algorithm Suite, a ‘digital library’ of medical algorithms that help improve clinical decision-making through the combination of different data points.
 This library is already enabling better diagnoses in cardiology and oncology and is being continuously expanded.

-I would like to thank all our employees for their tireless commitment in this challenging year.
+We have achieved a lot, and I would like to thank all of our more than 100,000 employees worldwide for their outstanding commitment to improving patients’ lives!